Nintendo DS Browser: Memory Expansion Pak

 The Memory Expansion Pak, much like the Rumble Pak, is a DS Option Pak accessory for the Nintendo DS and DS Lite.
-It is inserted into Slot-2, and it adds 8 MB of RAM to the system, as well as a memory management unit, for a total of 12 MB.
+It is inserted into Slot-2, and it adds 8 MB of RAM to the system for a total of 12 MB.
 The accessory is available in two versions: one for the original Nintendo DS, and one that exclusively works with the DS Lite.
 (The original version is also compatible with the DS Lite, although the cartridge protrudes from the console.)
 Retailers carried both versions in Japan and Europe, but other regions only sold the DS Lite version at retail, while Nintendo made the original version available by mail order.

 The Nintendo DS Browser is the only licensed software for the console that used this accessory, although the browser's instruction manual suggested that other games and software could use the memory, whether mandatory or optional.
 Thus, the accessory behaves similarly to the Nintendo 64 Expansion Pak.
 Unofficial homebrew software, such as DSLinux and Moonshell, can utilize the accessory.

 Third-party versions of the Memory Expansion Pak also exist: the EZ-V 3-in-1 offers 16 MB of RAM, while other manufacturers (Supercard, M3 and G6) offer 32 MB of RAM.
 The Nintendo DS Browser refuses to boot with these devices.
 On November 16, 2006, the ROM hacking community released a patch to enable third-party memory accessories with the browser, which must be installed as a ROM image on a homebrew device.
 It is unclear if the browser uses all of the additional RAM, or if it is limited to just 8 MB.